-You'll notice the downloads page offers both a full installer and just a jar ("manual installation").
+So first, you'll notice the downloads page offers both a full installer and just a jar ("manual installation").
 What steps to take next depends on how you installed FR in the first place.
-(If your not sure, see the note at the end of this section.)
+(If you're not sure, see the note at the end of this section.)

 Could you also use the approach to "just update the jar"?
 Yes, but then the FRAM Instance Manager would NOT know that you did that, and the version number shown there for your instance would NOT reflect the actual version, which would get confusing.

 Note: If you're not sure which installation approach was used, here's how you can find out.

 - First try running localhost:8087 from a browser on the server (or from off the server assuming that port 8087 has been opened for you, as perhaps FR's port 8088 would have been, if that's how you access that.)